OWNER & RESIDENT A-Z

 Our Corporation is rather unusual (though not unique) in that, under our Article VII of our Declaration, replacement and repair of the Unit windows is the responsibility of the Unit owner.

-Though it will certainly be approved, if you are replacing window glass you must complete an Alteration - Renovation Agreement and you will need to reserve the elevator (to prevent damage.)
+Though it will certainly be approved, if you want to replace the glass in your Unit's windows you must complete an Alteration - Renovation Agreement and you will need to reserve the elevator (to prevent damage.)
 It is also important to ensure that you and your contractor are fully covered by insurance should glass fall onto the decks or onto the streets.
-If work is occurring over the 2nd floor deck or over the exclusive use common elements deck outside Unit 303 signs must be posted and/or the owners warned and any debris that falls must be picked up.
+If work is occurring over the 2nd floor deck or over the exclusive use common elements deck outside Unit 303 signs must be posted and/or the owners warned and any debris that falls on these decks must be picked up.

 We also all have ‘sliders’ – these are single panes of glass in frames, three of which in each window can be removed for cleaning, one is fixed.
 The problem with these is that over time the weather-stripping around each slider will deteriorate and will not be effective – you will get draughts.